Are 'We Buy Houses' Companies a Ripoff?

 Even if an investor is legitimate, the lack of online reviews prevents sellers from researching a company's reputation, so it may be best to steer clear.

-They misrepresent their intent to purchase the property directly
+They misrepresent their intent to wholesale the property

 "Some investors will intentionally hold themselves out to be the end buyer, but they're actually not," warns Avrantiner.

-In reality, they have no intent or ability to purchase homes directly.
-Rather, they get you to sign a contract for what seems like a reasonable price and then attempt to sell the contracts to another buyer — often for tens of thousands of dollars in profit.”
+In reality, they have no intent to purchase homes directly.
+Rather, they get you to sign a contract for what seems like a reasonable price and then attempt to sell the contract to another buyer — often for thousands of dollars in profit.
 This is a process known as wholesaling.

-While wholesaling is a legal business practice, a lack of transparency around this type of agreement takes advantage of the seller, who could also look for a buyer willing to pay a higher price.
-Sellers should confirm if the person making the offer is the actual end buyer.
+While wholesaling is a legal business practice, a lack of transparency around this type of agreement takes advantage of the seller — since it's generally higher risk and less reward than selling directly to an investor.

-Inexperienced wholesalers may make offers that sound great to the seller but struggle to find another buyer to purchase it at a higher price.
-They may even try to put your home on the market while under contract — something that you could just as easily do yourself to try to find a higher offer.
+They may even try to put your home on the market while under contract — something that you could just as easily do yourself, without giving away your profit.

 They pressure you to sign before you've had your contract professionally reviewed